AI-BIIE-Initiative/odyssey-llm-quiz/README.md

 ## 📝 Final Notes

 This assessment is **not just a coding exercise**.
 It is designed to evaluate your technical reasoning, creativity, and communication skills.
+Even if your modifications do not lead to a measurable improvement in performance, it is still essential to explain the rationale behind your decisions.
+Clearly documenting your reasoning, methodology, and the trade-offs considered is a key part of the assessment.

 ---